Tools4everBV/HelloID-Conn-Prov-Target-ExchangeOnline/README.md

 ### Configuring App Permissions
 The [Microsoft Graph documentation](https://docs.microsoft.com/en-us/graph) provides details on which permission are required for each permission type.

-To assign your application the right permissions, navigate to <b>Azure Portal > Azure Active Directory > App Registrations</b>.
+* To assign your application the right permissions, navigate to <b>Azure Portal > Azure Active Directory > App Registrations</b>.
-Select the application we created before, and select “<b>API Permissions</b>” or “<b>View API Permissions</b>”.
+* Select the application we created before, and select “<b>API Permissions</b>” or “<b>View API Permissions</b>”.
-To assign a new permission to your application, click the “<b>Add a permission</b>” button.
+* To assign a new permission to your application, click the “<b>Add a permission</b>” button.
-From the “<b>Request API Permissions</b>” screen click “<b>Office 365 Exchange Online</b>”.
+* From the “<b>Request API Permissions</b>” screen click “<b>Office 365 Exchange Online</b>”.
-For this connector the following permissions are used as <b>Application permissions</b>:
-*	Manage Exchange As Application <b><i>Exchange.ManageAsApp</i></b>
   > _The Office 365 Exchange Online might not be a selectable API.
 In thise case, select "APIs my organization uses" and search here for "Office 365 Exchange Online"__
+* For this connector the following permissions are used as <b>Application permissions</b>:
+  *	Manage Exchange As Application <b><i>Exchange.ManageAsApp</i></b>

-To grant admin consent to our application press the “<b>Grant admin consent for TENANT</b>” button.
+* To grant admin consent to our application press the “<b>Grant admin consent for TENANT</b>” button.

 ### Assign Azure AD roles to the application
 Azure AD has more than 50 admin roles available.
 The Global Administrator and Exchange Administrator roles provide the required permissions for any task in Exchange Online PowerShell.
 For general instructions about assigning roles in Azure AD, see [View and assign administrator roles in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/roles/manage-roles-portal).

-To assign the role(s) to your application, navigate to <b>Azure Portal > Azure Active Directory > Roles and administrators</b>.
+* To assign the role(s) to your application, navigate to <b>Azure Portal > Azure Active Directory > Roles and administrators</b>.
-On the Roles and administrators page that opens, find and select one of the supported roles e.g. “<b>Exchange Administrator</b>” by clicking on the name of the role (not the check box) in the results.
+* On the Roles and administrators page that opens, find and select one of the supported roles e.g. “<b>Exchange Administrator</b>” by clicking on the name of the role (not the check box) in the results.
-On the Assignments page that opens, click the “<b>Add assignments</b>” button.
+* On the Assignments page that opens, click the “<b>Add assignments</b>” button.
-In the Add assignments flyout that opens, find and select the app that we created before.
+* In the Add assignments flyout that opens, **find and select the app that we created before**.
-When you're finished, click Add.
+* When you're finished, click **Add**.
-Back on the Assignments page, verify that the app has been assigned to the role.
+* Back on the Assignments page, **verify that the app has been assigned to the role**.

 ### Authentication and Authorization
 There are multiple ways to authenticate to the Graph API with each has its own pros and cons, in this example we are using the Authorization Code grant type.